caglayantuna/cellpose_segmentation_and_spotiflow_spot_detection/README.md

    A Python script to apply the segmentation and spot detection methods to all images in a directory.
 The script will:
    - Segment cells using Cellpose
    - Detect spots within segmented cells using Spotiflow
-   - Count the number of spots per cell and calculate the mean intensity
+   - Count the number of spots per cell and calculate the mean intensity per cell
    - Store the results in a CSV file.

 ### Requirements: